 Whole Wheat Pancakes

-My original recipe called for oil and egg whites, I found using the whole eggs and eliminating the oil worked out much better, and reduced the points as well.
-I also slightly increased the baking powder, make sure it’s not expired or the pancakes will be flat.
+My original pancake recipe called for oil and egg whites, I found using the whole eggs and eliminating the oil worked out much better.
+I also slightly increased the baking powder which makes them fluffy and light.
+Make sure it’s not expired or the pancakes will be flat.
 Any slight changes you make to this recipe can yield a different result, so I suggest making them exactly as written.

 Whole Wheat Pancakes